Yaba tablets worth Rs 1.5 crore seized by Kolkata police

 Yaba tablets are also called Amphetamines or party drugs.

 "The price of the seized Yaba tablets is approximately Rs 2.5 crore in the international grey market.
-It seems that the duo were trying to smuggle the drugs to Bangladesh," he said.
+It seems that the duo was trying to smuggle the drugs to Bangladesh," he said.

 The arrested duo will be produced before the Narcotic Drugs and Psychotropic Substances (NDPS) Court on Saturday, the officer added.